Skip to content

 For instance, the end of Taskmaster episodes feature a card that links to more videos and a prompt to subscribe to the channel.

-• Cards: flag relevant other videos in your video
+• Cards: Flag relevant other videos in your video

-• End screens: end with a CTA to watch another relevant video
+• End screens: End with a CTA to watch another relevant video

-• Playlists: of topically similar videos
+• Playlists: Promote a list of topically similar videos

 Pro Tip: Making a video series is a great way to capitalize on a recent spike in viewers.
 Using a scheduling tool like Hootsuite can make it easy to pre-plan your monthly factory tour or interview sessions in advance.

-Attract views from other sources
+4. Attract views from other sources

-Views that don’t come from the YouTube algorithm can still inform your success with the algorithm.
-For instance: YouTube ads, external sites, cross-promoting on social media, and partnerships with other channels or brands can all help you earn views and subscribers, depending on your strategy.
+For example, you can attract views from YouTube ads, external sites, cross-promoting on social media, and partnerships with other channels or brands can all help you earn views and subscribers, depending on your strategy.

 For instance, on the Murphy Beds Canada website, the support section links to a selection of videos that open in YouTube.